 Few of us will actually sit down and draw up a list, of course.
 Plus 3 for heavenly hot-pot, but minus 1 for arrogant brother-in-law?
 But our subconscious mind is keeping a running total, and it finds ways of letting us know the score.

 If you’ve had a man mysteriously pull away and grow cold, then you were understandably devastated.
 But if he’s your typical bloke’s bloke, not prone to navel-gazing, he may be just as confused as you.
 He probably means it when he says he doesn’t know what’s wrong.
-All he will experience is an irresistible urge to withdraw, to get away.
-This is his subconscious telling him the numbers no longer add up.
+All he will experience is an irresistible pressure to withdraw, to get some space.
+This is subconscious stress telling him the numbers no longer add up.